koushik80/city-bike/README.md

 <h4 align="left" font="bold">Recommended(under development)</h4>

-  - &#x2610; Station name
+  - [x] Station name
-  - &#x2610; Station address
+  - [x] Station address
-  - &#x2610; Total number of journeys starting from the station
+  - [x] Total number of journeys starting from the station
-  - &#x2610; Total number of journeys ending at the station
+  - [x] Total number of journeys ending at the station

 <h4 align="left" font="bold">Additional(under development)</h4>

   - &#x2610; Station location on the map
-  - &#x2610; The average distance of a journey starting from the station
+  - [x] The average distance of a journey starting from the station
-  - &#x2610; The average distance of a journey ending at the station
+  - [x] The average distance of a journey ending at the station
-  - &#x2610; Top 5 most popular return stations for journeys starting from the station
+  - [x] Top 5 most popular return stations for journeys starting from the station
-  - &#x2610; Top 5 most popular departure stations for journeys ending at the station
+  - [x] Top 5 most popular departure stations for journeys ending at the station
   - &#x2610; Ability to filter all the calculations per month

 ---